FEATURED

 God, the universe is a dark comedian with a twisted sense of humor.

 The garage was packed with strangers.
 I took a joint from someone’s outstretched hand, inhaled deeply, and let the smoke smooth the edges of my mood.
 A few hits were all I needed.
-No conversations.
-No small talk.
+No conversations, no small talk.
 I left the garage and walked back inside, the music and laughter muffled behind me.

 I knocked.
 “Everything okay in there?”